(214) 390-7947 (Overseas Callers)

 How do I apply for a visa?

-You can apply for a Thai tourist visa by visiting the Royal Thai Embassy located at your home country.
+You can apply for a Thai tourist visa by visiting the Royal Thai Embassy located in your home country.
 In addition, citizens of some countries can apply for their visas upon arrival at the airport.
-But this service is limited to only 55 countries, and most of the western and European countries are not included in this list.
+But this service is limited to only 55 countries, and most of the Western and European countries are not included in this list.
 Do your research ahead of time online to learn what the requirements are for your home country.

 Can I extend my visa while I am in the country?
 Can you help me with this?